adobe/aem-performance-experiments/experiments/pagination/README.md

-# Use of Paging for large sets
+# Use of Paging for Large Sets

 This experiment demonstrates why pagination might provide a better experience with more immediate UI feedback and less taxing work for the backend to do.
 It allows hands-on, immediate feedback on pagination fields.